Chase Center on the Riverfront

-Chase Center on the Riverfront is a 92,000 square foot convention center in Wilmington, Delaware.
+Chase Center on the Riverfront is a 92,000 square foot convention center in Wilmington, Delaware, United States.
 It hosts various local concerts, conventions, and banquets for the Wilmington area.

 History

 The facility was originally built as a ship assembly plant for the Dravo Corporation during World War II.
 After the shipyard was closed, efforts were made to revitalize the Wilmington riverfront similar to the Inner Harbor in nearby Baltimore.
 In 1998, the reconstructed facility opened as the First USA Riverfront Arts Center, a 120,000-square-foot hall holding museum-quality exhibits.
 The center was made for traveling special exhibitions with the designers specifically copying the role of the Florida International Museum.
 The facility featured 25,000 square feet of galleries, a 6,000-square-foot gift shop and a 13,000-square-foot lobby, with design touches such as a terrazo floor with a compass rose design.
 The cost was $10 million and included $2.5 million in funding from First USA Bank which purchased the naming rights.
 It was built to complement the Shipyard Shops outlet mall, built at the same time, but which went defunct in 2009.

 In 2002, the facility was occupied by the Delaware Art Museum as temporary exhibition space until their facility reconstruction opened in 2005.
 In January 2003, concurrent with the deprecation of the First USA brand by Bank One, the building was renamed the Bank One Center on the Riverfront.
 After the Delaware Art Museum moved out, renovation began to transition the facility into a convention center and banquet hall, and the center was rededicated in 2005.
 In 2007, after Chase Bank's merger with Bank One, the building was renamed the Chase Center on the Riverfront.
 In 2014, a 180-room Westin hotel, the first new hotel in Wilmington since 1980, opened adjacent to the Chase Center.